Celtics star Jaylen Brown wants to fix American schools

 To get there, he’s calling on others to buck their disciplines as well and collaborate with him at MIT.
 “It doesn’t matter what background they come from,” he says.
 “If they support education and they support our youth, I want to ask them to be a part of the initiative, to extend their reach and help push this forward.
 I want to have a bunch of people make education cool.”

 If anyone can make education cool, it’s Brown.
 As a high school senior he was pursued by a number of basketball powerhouses, but instead opted to attend Berkeley, where he took graduate-level courses as a freshman.
 He seemed poised for a promising collegiate experience—academically and athletically—when the NBA came calling, offering him the chance to earn millions.
-Brown, who also had a summer internship with ACE Ventures, sees little difference between athletes who leave college to pursue professional careers and tech entrepreneurs who drop out to found companies.
+Brown, who also had a summer internship with Base Ventures, sees little difference between athletes who leave college to pursue professional careers and tech entrepreneurs who drop out to found companies.

 “It is literally the same thing.
 It’s just as hard.
 [Getting to the] NBA might even be harder,” he says.
 And he isn’t wrong.
 The NBA reports that the probability of going pro after the NCAA is 1.2%, and that’s if you even make it to division one college ball.
 Meanwhile, a Harvard Business School study suggests that first-time entrepreneurs have an 18% chance at success.
 “I think they’re both impressive.
-And I’ve always had the ability to do both,” says Brown, who signed a $21 million contract with the Celtics in 2016.
+And I’ve always had the ability to do both,” says Brown, who signed a multimillion dollar contract with the Celtics in 2016.

 Brown knows what his critics are saying: “Shut up and dribble.”
 He’s heard suggestions he and other athletes should focus on sports and not wade into politics, race relations, or education.
 But just three seasons into his pro career, Brown is already thinking about his future beyond the NBA.